 If you are operating a facility that has high operating temperatures, finding LED lighting solutions that can withstand high temperatures is crucial and is becoming increasingly difficult.
 Previously, a facility with a high-heat environment would have used Metal-Halide (MH) lights or High-Pressure Sodium (HPS) lights to illuminate the facility.
-The quality of the light would be marginal at best, but at least the lights would function.
+The quality of the lighting would be marginal at best, but at least the lights would function.
 Today, MH and HPS are mostly out of production, if available are high maintenance, and use too much energy to be cost-effective.
-LED lights are the answer for most lighting requirements today, but most LED lights will not operate for very long in a high-heat environment.
+LED lights are the answer for most high temp lighting requirements today, but most LED lights will not operate for very long in a high-heat environment.
 This page explores the requirements, components, and benefits of high-temperature resistant LED lights, to help you make an informed decision when selecting a lighting option for high-temperature environments.

 Introduction to High-Temperature LED Lights